Da’Von Boyd

 Dissertation:

 I aim for my dissertation to assess the political significance of Black religious traditions in shaping the political ideologies, practices, narratives, aims, tropes, and structures of Black-led social movements in the mid-twentieth century in the United States.
-Specifically, I focus on four organizations: Southern Christian Leadership Conference, the Student Nonviolent Coordinating Committee, the Nation of Islam, and the Organization of Afro American Unity.
+Specifically, I focus on three organizations: Southern Christian Leadership Conference, the Student Nonviolent Coordinating Committee, and the Nation of Islam.
 I contend that Black religious traditions constructed the philosophical, ethical, and political design of the Civil Rights movement and, subsequently, we ought to perceive the movement as constitutive of a pivotal epoch in the chronology of a divinely imbued and inspired Black freedom struggle.